ekuiter/torte/README.md

 # torte 🍰

-**torte is a declarative experimentation workbench for fully automated and reproducible evaluations in feature-model analysis research.**
+**torte is a declarative workbench for fully-automated, reproducible experiments in feature-model analysis research.**

 Why **torte**?
 Take your pick: